 All of the suggestions on this list are based on expert input from competitive shooters, access reticle, military personnel, and firearms historians, and are popular throughout the shooting world due to their performance, user-friendliness, and value for the price, which means that if the scope costs $2,000, there’s a very good reason.

 At the top of the list is the EOTech EXPS3 Holographic Weapon Sight.
 This short-range AR optic has an overall user-friendly design for both performance and controls.
 It’s equipped with a wide aperture that delivers outstanding visual clarity and an intuitive reticle that makes transitioning to different targets easy.
 Plus, the EOTech design is both lightweight and combat durable.

-The EXPS3 holographic sight features the “donut of death” reticle popularized by the “Call of Duty” video game franchise, but it does more than just look cool.
+The EXPS3 holographic sight features the “donut of death” reticle popularized by the “Call of Duty” video game franchise, ak skeleton stock, but it does more than just look cool.
 The reticle is a 68-Minute of Angle circle with a 1-MOA dot in the center.
 By pairing the ring and dot together, you can get even more precise identifying your point of aim and point of impact.